python/devguide/patch.rst

 Third, make sure you have proper tests to verify your patch works as expected.
 Patches will not be accepted without the proper tests!

+Fourth, proper documentation additions/changes should be included.

-Fourth, if you are not already in the ``Misc/ACKS`` file then add your name.
+Fifth, if you are not already in the ``Misc/ACKS`` file then add your name.
 If you have taken the time to diagnose a problem, invent a solution, code it up, and submit a patch you deserve to be recognized as having contributed to Python.
 This also means you need to fill out a `contributor form`_ which